tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 **The Before closest to your imaginings would breathe life into that deity, and it would live on so long as the people kept it alive.
 Followed it, worshipped, honored it.**

-**Your world is merely one an innumerable number in a single, infinitesimal reality among an infinite number of realities.
+**Your world is merely one an incalculable number in a single, infinitesimal reality among an infinite number of realities.
 Just one stop among many for Us in our infinite loop of all that is.**

 **In every iteration of every being across existence, if they create something conceptually greater, We breathe life into it.**